xsf/xmpp.org/content/community/events.md

     - "/community/events.html"
 ---

-__See something missing?__ Events come and go at a speed that is sometimes hard to keep track of.
-Do you know of an event not listed here?
-Did you spot out-of-date information?
-Can you otherwise improve on this page?
-Please, [submit a pull request!](https://github.com/xsf/xmpp.org/edit/master/content/pages/community/events.md)

 ## XMPP Summits

 The XSF organizes periodic in-person gatherings in order to coordinate high-bandwidth conversations, interop testing, brainstorming and planning, and to conduct other XSF business face-to-face.
 Attending a summit for the first time or considering to do so?
 This may be helpful: [XMPP summits for dummies](https://wiki.xmpp.org/web/XMPP_summits_for_dummies).